jimmy-lan/jimmy-script/README.md

 ## Purpose

 I always wanted to create my very own programming language.
-My exploration of interpreter began when I was 15.
+My exploration of interpreters began when I was 15.
 At that time, I built an interpreter using recursion and built-in string methods in the BASIC language to evaluate expressions entered by the users.
 However, I never had a chance to design a laxer and add the functionalities allowing users to write script files (e.g. adding if statements and for loops).